Spinal Cord Injury

 The human spinal cord is a fragile bridge connecting the brain with the other organs of the body.
 The spinal cord is encased in a protective covering of spinal vertebrae of the spinal column to prevent its damage from shock or injury.
 Our central nervous system, i.e. brain and spinal cord, is made up of millions of cells which coordinate and communicate to pass on the information from the brain to the other organs of the body via the spinal cord.
 This information is passed in the form of electrical signals which are then decoded by the specific organ.

 Each neuron is made up of a cellular body with a long slender projection called the nerve fiber.
-These fibers are attached to other fibesr to form a dense network of cells.
+These fibers are attached to other fibers to form a dense network of cells.
 In general, neurons carrying messages down the cord from the brain to other organs of the body are known as Motor Neurons.
-These neurons control the muscles of some of the important internal organs of the body such as heart, stomach, intestine, etc. The neurons travelling up the cord to the brain are known as Sensory Neurons, carrying sensory information from skin, joints and muscles to control our ability to sense, touch and regularize temperature.
+These neurons control the muscles of some of the important internal organs of the body such as heart, stomach, intestine, etc. The neurons traveling up the cord to the brain are known as Sensory Neurons, carrying sensory information from skin, joints and muscles to control our ability to sense, touch and regularize temperature.

 These neurons are insulated from the outer side by the coating of Oligodendrocytes and myelin sheath.
 These cells insulate the neuron to protect them from sudden damage and shock.